Criteria and Considerations

 Jump$tart will select scholarship recipients with the goal of spreading support across the country.

 - Jump$tart may select more heavily from some geographic areas and/or from some demographic categories based on preferences specified by the donors.

-- Jump$tart has committed to a participation ratio of 30% returning attendees and 60% first-timers (those who have never attended the conference before, or who have not attended the conference in the last two years); leaving 10% as discretionary either way.
+- Jump$tart strives for a participation ratio of 30% returning attendees and 60% first-timers (those who have never attended the conference before, or who have not attended the conference in the last two years); leaving 10% as discretionary either way.

 Scholarship recipients agree to: